Nonlinear Classical Fields

 The symmetry ${p(-x)=p(x)} $ and boundary ${p'(\infty)=0,\; p(\infty)}=constant$ conditions are taking that is suitable for paramagnetic waves.
 The last condition looks surprisingly because then the density of field energy on infinity contains a constant terms.
 However, the appropriate choice of interaction constant ${q}$ in the lagrangian of electromagnetic field takes off the problem.
 In paramagnetic waves the local currents are parallel therefore, on ground of Ampere low, these waves are stable.

 Few simple exact solutions of these equations exist.
-First is trivial ${p\equiv v\equiv 0}$ and it correspond to pure vacuum state of field.
+First is tri\-vial ${p\equiv v\equiv 0}$ which correspond to pure vacuum state of field.
 Second is ${p\equiv v\equiv 1}$, because the phase of fields is not zero these are the usual waves with fixed constant amplitudes.
 The solution ${p\sim exp(\pm x),\;v\sim exp(\pm x)}$ represent the free states of field, in this case the equations ${p'' =p, v''=v}$ are equations of free field and the interaction between electromagnetic and w-field is absent.

 Hence at least the free coherent nonlinear electromagnetic waves exist in the model.
 In these waves the field is concentrating near surface ${x=0}$ and they did not have the internal structure along x-axis.